HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **ARP**
 Address Resolution Protocol
 Protocol used for resolution of network layer addresses into link layer addresses.
-This protocol is supported by LwIP.
+This protocol is supported by LwIP and FreeRTOS+TCP.

 **BSD**
 Berkley Software Distribution